fgx/fgx-aircraft-overview/readme.md

 ## <a name="roadMap"></a>Road Map

 * Add up/down cursor key events to enable scrolling through the files
+* Add scroll to randomly selected item at app opening
 * Allow you to select aircraft by categories such as year built, country, manufacturer, type etc
 * For each aircraft
 	* Link to appropriate Wikipedia entry